shadowspawn/forest-arborist/notes.md

 Backlog

+Version Plan (even/odd, linked different than published)
+* bump version and do not tag after publish
+* bump version with tag just before publish

 Known Issues
 * miss the a of arm, and you just typed rm...
 * warn when init on empty repo???
 Because: